kayak23/SShell/REPORT.md

 * The user has issued a single command (single program).
 * The user has issued a pipeline of commands (multiple programs).
-In each of these categories, SSHELL identifies the individual programs and their respective arguments, creates all necessary file descriptors for input and output redirection and piping, and then loads each program into a data structure called "struct Command" (henceforth referred to as a 'Command Structure').
+In each of these categories, SSHELL identifies the individual programs and their respective arguments, opens all necessary files for input and output redirection and piping, and then loads each program into a data structure called "struct Command" (henceforth referred to as a 'Command Structure').
 In the case of a pipeline, a dynamically allocated array of such Command Structures is used.

 Command Structures have two main components:
 * A statically allocated array of character pointers with sufficient size for